mileswu/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 compiling the clr projects. mpg123clr uses relative folder position during linking; therefore either:-

-	ensure that the 2008clr solution is correctly located within the ports\msvc++ folder, or change the "linker->input->additional dependancies" to suit your installation configuration
+	ensure that the 2008clr solution is correctly located within the ports\msvc++ folder, or change the "linker->input->additional dependencies" to suit your installation configuration

 NOTE: x64 Active Solution Platform configurations are not supplied with this solution but have been tested.
 (Effectively all that is required is to change all "include" references to account for the "x64" output locations)